Monday, July 28, 2014

 Victoria I

 This is the first installment in what may become a minor inquiry.
 It relates to the topics of shyness, intergenerational changes, adolescent females, isolated subcultures, mental illness and inadequate parenting.
-Victoria is 17 and the daughter of Anne's brother, Martin.
-Like Anne, Victoria is growing up in Hoyland, South Yorkshire.
-I have been intrigued for several years by the apparent otherness of Hoyland, because Anne, who was born in 1954, has often seemed culturally like someone who was born closer to 1940.
-Except for some late exposure to contemporary culture while she was an undergraduate, Anne somehow managed to miss the 1960's and early 1970's entirely.
+Victoria is 17 and the daughter of my partner's brother, Martin.
+Like my partner, Victoria is growing up in Hoyland, South Yorkshire.
+I have been intrigued for several years by the apparent otherness of Hoyland, because my partner, who was born in 1954, has often seemed culturally like someone who was born closer to 1940.
+Except for some late exposure to contemporary culture while she was an undergraduate, my partner somehow managed to miss the 1960's and early 1970's entirely.
 As a child she hardly knew anything about the Beatles or the Rolling Stones and was never aware who Bob Dylan was or that he performed in nearby Sheffield in 1965 and 1966.
 She probably did not hear about him until the 1970's.
-I was attracted to Anne in part because, not only was she completely unlike educated American women of my age group, who often seem to possess a narcissistic sense of entitlement, but because she represented a kind of puzzle to me.
+I was attracted to my partner in part because, not only was she completely unlike educated American women of my age group, who often seem to possess a narcissistic sense of entitlement, but because she represented a kind of puzzle to me.

 For someone who is about to apply to universities, apparently with excellent credentials, there are some things about Victoria that are quite odd.
 It is difficult to pry out any opinions from her, and her food requirements seem bizarre.
 From what I can gather, her mother is obsessive-compulsive, cleans constantly, and prepares an unimaginably narrow menu for her family.
 Victoria has never eaten the skin of a potato.
 The only green vegetable that she will eat is peas.
 She will eat unflavored chicken but dislikes turkey, meat and fish.
 For someone who has led an isolated life, this is not necessarily unusual, but I am struck by her almost complete unwillingness to experiment.
 By 17 one would expect the beginnings of individuation and a desire to diverge from the habits of one's parents.
 Her elder sister, Elizabeth, who visited us a few years ago at about the same age, at least recognized that there were limitations to the quality of her upbringing.
 Elizabeth's favorite poem then was This Be The Verse, by Philip Larkin: